 LH is produced by the pituitary gland and leads to ovulation.
 When levels of LH surge 48-72 hours prior to ovulation, it signals the release of an egg from your ovary.
 The egg only lives for 12-24 hours, making this a very brief window of opportunity for fertilization.

-Ovulation tests typically come in the form of midstream tests that you can use at your own convenience at home.
+Ovulation tests typically come in the form of midstream ones that you can use at your own convenience at home.
 To use them, urinate on the absorbent end of the test strip or midstream cup and wait for the results.
 Most tests will show a positive result (indicating the presence of LH) within 5 minutes.

 To increase your chances of getting pregnant, you’ll want to start testing for LH about five days before you expect to ovulate.
 Most women ovulate mid-cycle, around day 14 (counting Day 1 as the first day of your period).
 Keep in mind, if you have been diagnosed with PCOS or other forms of reproductive disorder your results may be inconclusive, so it is alway safer to seek an advice from a licensed medical doctor.